 - The first ever install and forget anti-exploit solution.

 - Vulnerability-agnostic technology blocks malware that bypass traditional security products.

 - Compatible with existing antivirus and Internet security.

 “After researching thousands of vulnerability exploits ZeroVulnerabilityLabs has developed an innovative patent-pending technology that is able to protect applications from malicious vulnerability exploits without relying on blacklisting, whitelisting or sandboxing.”
 ZeroVulnerabilityLabs says on its ExploitShield.

 “By preventing the most dangerous phase of a vulnerability exploit, the execution of malicious code, ExploitShield can protect against all known and unknown zero-day arbitrary code execution vulnerability exploit attacks in a simple to use, install-and-forget endpoint security solution” .

-This program released as Beta for testing and feedback from testers, might be unstable and buggy use with caution.
-As end user we can’t test this program against exploit kits in wild, but ZeroVulnerabilityLabs claims this tool is effective as it successfully blocked zero-day vulnerabilities for IE and Java the day when discovered during alpha testing.
+This program released as Beta for testing and feedback from testers, might be unstable and buggy, so use with caution.
+As an end user, we can’t test this program against exploit kits in wild, but ZeroVulnerabilityLabs claims this tool is effective as it successfully blocked zero-day vulnerabilities for IE and Java the day when discovered during alpha testing.

 - Panda Cloud Antivirus 2.1 is Out with Anti-Exploit Protection

 - KAV 2014 and KIS 2014 New Features Explained